 We had no idea where the Parties would take place, no permission to throw them, nowhere to stay, no guarantee that anyone would show up or give our stereos back, and not enough money (credit) to pull it off.
 As always, the odds were against us.

 Plenty of people have plenty of opinions about America.
 She’s got a reputation for violence, intolerance and fear.
 It’s a police state on high alert.
-You cannot just waltz in and throw a series of massive, illegal Parties in the streets.
+You cannot just waltz in and throw a series of massive, unauthorized Parties in the streets.

 But listen here.